heonaliu/usb-hub/README.md

 4. After sealing it with the top case, take your M3 screws, and screw the 2 holes on the tail of the case from the bottom case toward the top case.
 5. Take the 2 M4 screws and repeat step 4, but with the 2 remaining holes on the head.
 6. It should be sealed, and the fashionable USB Hub should be ready to use!
+7. Use the top of the case to hold your phone on your desk!

 # Software/stuff Used:
 - EasyEDA Pro